kiboschool/course-intro-to-data-science/src/lessons/data-visualization.md

 <img src="./data-visualization/data-viz/Data-Visualization.jpeg" width="100%" height="300px">

 **Welcome to week 3 of the Intro to data science course!** In the second week, we looked at different data sources and how to collect data from theses sources.
-We went further to explore different data cleaning techniques, and how to normalize and transform our data.
+We went further to explore different data cleaning techniques, and how to validate and document our data.
+Finally, we briefly explore data privacy and GDPR.

 This week, we'll begin our journey of data visulization 😍 by looking at what it is, and different ways of visualizing data.
-Next, we'll look at methods of creating different visualization plots.
+Next, we'll look at methods of creating different visualization plots and graphs.
 Finally, we'll explore different techniques of generating insight from data, and how to communicate insight to stakeholders.

 ## Learning Outcomes